History of the Albania national football team: 1930–45: Founding and early years

-Although it never played any matches, the Albania national football team existed before the Albanian Football Association was created in 1930.
-This is witnessed by the registration of the Albanian team in the Balkan Cup tournament of 1929–1931, which started in 1929, a year before the creation of the association.
-Albania, however, eventually retired from the competition, before the competition itself started.
-FSHF was founded on 6 June 1930, and, in 1932, Albania joined FIFA (during the congress 12 June – 16 June), however no national team matches were registered until the first international match, a debut against Yugoslavia in 1946.
+Although it never played any matches, the Albania national football team existed before the Albanian Football Association (FSHF) was created in 1930.
+This is evinced by the registration of the Albanian team in the 1929–31 Balkan Cup a year before the creation of the FSHF.
+The FSHF was founded on 6 June 1930, and two years later, Albania joined FIFA.
+It was not until 1946, however, that Albania hosted its first international match against Yugoslavia.
 In 1954, Albania was one of the founding members of UEFA.

 1946: Champion of the Balkans

-The early years oversaw a notably successful Balkan Cup in the 1946 campaign.
-Albania won the cup after overcoming Yugoslavia on level points but a better goal difference.
-The final match ended in a 1–0 win against Romania.
-Four days earlier, Albania had already beaten Bulgaria 3–1.
-Albania wasn't expected to participate, but the withdrawal of Greece from the tournament offered Albania a chance to join in the re-established post-war cup.
+The early years saw a notably successful Balkan Cup run in 1946.
+Albania won their group over favourites Yugoslavia by earning a better goal difference.
+After defeating Bulgaria 3–1 in the semifinal, Albania won the tournament by defeating Romania 1–0 in the final.
+Albania initially wasn't expected to participate in the tournament, but the withdrawal of Greece offered Albania a chance to join in the re-established post-war cup.

-1958–68: Between the best 16 Teams of the continent
+1958–68: Among the Top 16 Teams on the Continent

-Albania did not participate in the qualifiers of the 1960 European Nations' Cup.
-Four years later, Albania competed in a Euro Cup competition and the only time Albania was between the best 16 teams of the continent, due to the matches against Greece being forfeited and Albania given walkover.
-In the first round Albania lost 4–0 to Denmark in the first leg, and while they won the second 1–0, they couldn't pass to the quarterfinals.
-At the end of the tournament Albania ranked 9th in Europe.
+Albania did not participate in qualifiers for the 1960 European Nations' Cup.
+Four years later, Albania competed in 1964 European Nations' Cup qualification for the first time, earning forfeit victories against Greece in the opening ties, earning them a place in the Round of 16.
+Albania drew Denmark in the next round, losing 4–0 in the first leg and winning the second leg 1–0 thanks to an early goal from Panajot Pano despite that, ending their cup run with a 4–1 aggregate defeat.
+At the end of the tournament Albania ranked 9th in Europe for the first and only time in its history.
+Also Winning three Matches in their debut campaign.

-Albania took part in the qualifiers for the 1966 World Cup in England, with Northern Ireland, Netherlands and Switzerland.
-Albania's only point in the qualification round came from a 1–1 draw at home to Northern Ireland in Tirana, which denied Northern Ireland a place in the Finals.
+Albania took part in the qualifiers for the 1966 World Cup in England, with Northern Ireland, Netherlands and Switzerland drawn in their group.
+Albania's only point in the group came from a 1–1 home draw to Northern Ireland in Tirana, which denied Northern Ireland a place in the Finals.

-In the qualifiers for the UEFA Euro 1968, Albania had a 0–0 home draw with West Germany that denied the Germans the participation to the tournament.
+In UEFA Euro 1968 qualification, Albania had a 0–0 home draw with West Germany that denied the Germans participation in the final tournament.